dallinmason/stat386-projects/_posts/2022-09-21-Blog-Tutorial.md

 ---
 layout: post
-title:  "The Rosetta Stone of Merging Tables in Statistics"
+title:  "The Rosetta Stone of Merging Tables"
 date:   2022-09-21
 author: Dallin Mason
 description: A tutorial on the differences between R and SAS
 image: /assets/images/Rosetta_Stone.JPG
 ---

-# The Rosetta Stone of Merging Tables in Statistics
+# The Rosetta Stone of Merging Tables